datadutch/dv-jinja/README.md

 * learning how to set up an open source project and collaborate on this with others
 * build an easy to use and understandable datavault generator
 * learn from contributions made by others
-* learn about github ci/cd, actions, etc
+* learn about github ci/cd, actions, codespace, etc.

 # comments
 * i have some experience with Python Jinja, but for this repository, I will start at page 0 using this tutorial: https://realpython.com/primer-on-jinja-templating/